saeed402/int-2023/50 Commands of Linux.md

  *It is **designed to list the names and features of files and directories**.*

  *It can be used for a single file or as many as all files and folders in a selected set of directories.*
+ Following are the flags used with ls command:

+    ls -a	list all files including hidden file starting with '.'. ls -d	*list directories - with ' /'. ls -l	list with long format - show permissions. ls -F	*Append indicator (one of /=>@|) to entries. ls -lh	This command will show you the file sizes in human readable format. ls -r	list in reverse order.
+    ls -i	list file's inode(index) number.
+    ls -ltr	View Reverse Output Order by Date. ls -t	sort by time & date. ls -n	It is used to print group ID and owner ID instead of their names. ls -m	A list of entries separated by commas should fill the width. ls -g	This allows you to exclude the owner and group information columns. ls -q	Force printing of non-graphic characters in file names as the character `?';. ls -Q	Place double quotations around the entry names.

 ````syntax
 ls [options] [file… | directory …]